qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Operators.rst

 IN
 ..

-Returns 1 if value is found within a list of values.
+Returns TRUE if value is found within a list of values.

 .. list-table::
    :widths: 15 85